Dr-AlaaKhamis/ISE518/datasets/README.md

 ---

+## 📊 Sample Analytics Notebook

+👉 To help you get started, we provide a **[sample Jupyter notebook](Sample.ipynb)**:

+This notebook demonstrates **EDA** for the AI4I 2020 dataset (or similar CSVs):

+- Load and inspect the dataset
+- Summary statistics and missing values
+- Class distribution plots
+- Histograms & boxplots for numeric features
+- Correlation heatmap (matplotlib)
+- Outlier checks

+You can easily adapt it to any dataset from the list above (e.g., MetroPT-3, C-MAPSS, or Kaggle datasets).

+---

 ##  Contribution & Licensing

 - **Contributions welcome!** Feel free to submit PRs to add new datasets or analysis examples.